-Mark was about four years old when he was playing in his front yard in suburban Chicago that he realized that he could do anything with his life if he decided he wanted to do it.
-Other kids were certain that they wanted to be firefighters, doctors, astronauts, famous actors, or writers, but Mark found he was most interested in understanding people themselves.
+Mark was about four years old when he was playing in his front yard in suburban Chicago that he realized that he could do anything with his life if he decided he wanted to do it (lightbulb moment).
+Other kids were certain that they wanted to be firefighters, doctors, astronauts, famous actors, or writers, but Mark was interested in understanding people themselves.
 Their stories regarding their relationships, hobbies, adventures, and heartbreaks colored his world.
-At an early age he was found sitting on the countertop listening to his next door neighbor’s mother talk about her frustrations at work while all the kids were off playing video games.
-While many things in his life changed since he was four, his care for people and his interest in their stories hasn’t wavered.
+Even at an early age he was found sitting on the counter top listening to his next door neighbor’s mother talk about her frustrations at work while all the kids were off playing video games.
+While many things in his life changed since he was four (duh), his care for people and his interest in their stories hasn’t wavered.

 In order to learn more about how people function Mark enrolled at Texas A&M where he received a BA in Psychology.
 He is currently a Masters student at Dallas Theological Seminary where he is studying counseling.
 In addition to his educational experience he also worked for a church where he enjoyed the opportunity to guide college students through making and coping with major life decisions.
 He also lived abroad in Greece for a year offering similar services to college students in another culture and so has not only the benefit of an international perspective on lifestyle but an appreciation for the challenges and stresses of living in an unfamiliar environment.

 Mark loves to see others benefit from gaining skills that facilitate their mental, emotional, and spiritual health.
-He enjoys working with individuals dealing with addictions, anxiety, depression, relationship issues, as well as helping people find a sense of meaning and purpose in their lives and pursue their goals accordingly.
-With the additional component of theological training from his master's degree, Mark can also provide counseling for those with spiritual considerations.
 Whatever challenges you are facing in life, please don’t try to go it alone.
-Come see Mark, he is ready to come along side you to work through your difficulties and help you reach your goals.
+Mark is ready to help you work through your difficulties and reach your goals.